If you would like to automate R scripts, one method is to use the cron daemon

 30 17 * * * Rscript /home/my-user/random.R

-Note: You can edit the of the crontab by typing
+Note: You can add this line to the the crontab by typing

 ito enter insert mode